hmrc/accessibility/docs/definition-of-ready.md

 - use non-breaking spaces and hyphens to stop unwanted word wrapping
 - your design must be mobile-friendly (remember a zoomed in desktop screen will effectively become a mobile viewport)
 - do not convey meaning by colour alone
-- there should reasonable distance between related elements, rather than remote from each other
+- there should be a visual relationship between related elements

 ### Design for assistive technology

 - add hidden context for screen readers, where necessary
 - notify screen readers when onscreen content or layout changes, using relevant ARIA roles
-- provide a warning when an action takes the user to a different tab or window
+- provide a warning when an action will take the user to a different tab or window
-- all form elements have accessible names
+- all interactive elements have accessible names
 - expose the correct elements to the element menu for that device (for example, the Rotor on VoiceOver, or the Elements menu on NVDA)
 - label landmarks with `aria-label` if there are more than one of each (for example, *“Site navigation”*, *“In-page navigation”*, *“Footer navigation”*)
 - accommodation for screen zoom and whether the screen still makes sense at +200%